wilgaboury/super-speedy-dial/README.md

 The build process uses Vite + Rollup.
 In order to avoid issues, it is HIGHLY RECOMENDED you use the latest Node.js LTS version or newer (found here: https://nodejs.org) and the latest version of NPM (run `npm install -g npm@latest`, may require `sudo`).
 This project's build process also uses `make` and other Linux specific command line tools.

 - download the source or clone the git repository
-- `> make` - install project dependencies and generate build directory and output
-- `> make distAddon` - creates `dist/super-speedy-dial.zip`, a zip archive of the build output
+- `> make dist-addon` - this will generate build artifacts and additionally create zip archive of them placed at `dist/super-speedy-dial.zip`

 ## Features and Tips